 If APM decides that anomalous variables cannot be handled by parameter revision, it resorts to structural adaptation, which adds or removes processes from a model.
 This stage takes as inputs the results of parameter revision and the known generic processes.
 The latter may include processes that did not appear in the base model but that are plausible candidates for the domain.
 This module constructs a set of process instances that include the anomalous derivative terms.
 It also examines the processes that appear in the equations for other derivatives to determine if any of them must appear in the equations it is about to construct.
-The system only adds or removes process instances for anomalous variables' equations, as making changes to a nonanomalous equation would alter the r^2 values that it had previously declared acceptable.
+Process instances can only be added or removed from anomalous variable equations, as making changes to a nonanomalous equation would alter the r^2 value that was previously declared to be acceptable.